ssimpkin/notes/ocul-digital-curation-summit/notes.md

 Cultural heritage projects can also be crowdsourced.
 Want to keep "smart data" in mind (creative commons licenses, geodata).
 Our Digital World has a copyright FAQ and project management resources on their site.

 #Digitization project management in practice
-Sara Allain, Ryerson (but talking about UTSC)
+##Sara Allain, Ryerson (but talking about UTSC)

 Project: digitize hundreds of images.
 Mission to facilitate digital access to select archival collections related to UTSC's 50th anniversary.
 June-August 2014.
 Had YCW funding to hire an MI/MLIS graduate student (Rachel Pisani).
 Had previously developed digitization standards, purchased equipment, and UTSC owned copyright.
 UTSC photographic services collection ~10,000 prints, negatives and slides.
-Loosely described and arraged by subject.
+Loosely described and arranged by subject.
 Didn't do all 10,000 - selected several hundred.
 Also had 2 librarians and 2 work study students.

 Rachel did a collection inventory and basic one-line descriptions.
 Prioritized good candidates for digitization on a spreadsheet.
 Converted spreadsheet to MODSXML using Open Refine.
 Work study students scanned the images following standards (600 dpi, full-colour TIFFs).

 Open Refine produces a giant XML file for the whole collection, but Islandora wants one XML file and one image per item.
 XML::Twig fixes this.
 Batch ingested into Islandora.
 Now online!
 Yay!
 Important to define what success means for your project.
 Learning moment: emphasizing regular communication means being prepared for and flexibly adapting to changes to project scope and implementation.
 [Project is here!](http://uoft.me/utsc-photos)

+#Linked data in digital curation
+##Jenny Jing, Queen's

+Three layers: interface and web layer (PHP, JS, HTML, etc. Drupal or WP for publishing), system/admin layer (shell scripting, configuration, maintenance, etc. Various OSes and editing tools), and data/databases (holds content).
+Different technologies and skills required for each.
+Linked data can help users discover the content, no matter where it is.

+To be considered linked data, it must be structured (choose an ontology, i.e. Schema.org), it must have a URI, and must have relationships structured as triples (subject-relationship-object).
+Humans are able to tell the difference between a book written by Bill Gates versus a book about Bill Gates - how can computers make this distinction?
+Linked data can define these relationships.

+Linked data can help (1) bring traffic through Schema.org, (2) make data reusable by other web applications, (3) apply authority control as subject headings with URLS - don't have to pay vendors (4) BIBFRAME to edit records faster.

+How could we use it?
+Apply structured data to HTML using attributes (Schema.org).
+In digital curation (see Linked Data for Libraries project, IRs, Digital Asset Management).

+#Digital curation tools
+##Gabriela Mircea, McMaster

+* Depositing and ingesting digital objects (computing and manipulating metadata, data transfer and deposit, metadata extraction, normalization and migration, web archiving)
+* Archving and preserving information packages
+* Managing and administering repositories

+Many tools!
+Gabriela's presentation went through tools used for different parts of the DCC cycle, including Atom, Curator's Workbench, Fits, Xena for normalization.
+Refer to slides!

+McMaster has created a digital curation workstation with a bunch of drives to handle various media (zip, jaz, etc.) BitCurator to extract digital materials from removable media in ways that generate metadata.
+BitCurator is a collection of software and utilities developped by a consortium of schools.